-Fried Foods and PCOS as a super food
+Fried Foods and PCOS as a Food to Consider for PCOS

 Fried foods, including french fries, fried chicken, doughnuts, and other deep-fried items, are particularly harmful for individuals managing PCOS.
 These foods are high in unhealthy fats, calories, and often sodium, offering little nutritional value.
 But what makes fried foods so detrimental for those with PCOS?